Deported After Living In The U.S. For 26 Years, He Navigates A New Life In Mexico

 He spent his first year in Mexico in denial, until part of his life in the U.S. entered his new world.
 On his 29th birthday, his friend Elise visited him in León.

-"Actually seeing her in my house, actually holding her and hugging her and being like 'You're here!'
+"Actually seeing her in my house, actually holding her and hugging her and being like, 'You're here!'
 It made it real.
-It was like, 'No, this is your life now, you're actually here and your friend came to visit you.
+It was like, 'No, this is your life now.
+You're actually here, and your friend came to visit you.
 This isn't a dream.
 Wake up.' "

 Nights are the loneliest, he says.
 When he calls his parents, about twice a week, he doesn't talk about his life in León — he likes to pretend he's just around the corner.